sgreben/http-file-server/README.md

 # http-file-server

 `http-file-server` is a dependency-free HTTP file server.
+Beyond directory listings and file downloads, it lets you download a whole directory as as `.zip` or `.tar.gz` (generated on-the-fly).

 ![screenshot](doc/screenshot.gif)